DLR-RM/BlenderProc/examples/datasets/bop_object_pose_sampling/README.md

                            append_to_existing_output = True)
 ```

-Writes object to camera poses and intrinsics of the given `"dataset": "<args:1>"` in BOP format.
+Writes object to camera poses and intrinsics of the given `"dataset": "args.bop_dataset_name"` in BOP format.
 Converts Blender distance images to depth images.
 If output folder exists outputs are appended with `"append_to_existing_output": True`.

 `"depth_scale": 1.0`: Multiply the uint16 output depth image with this factor to get depth in mm.
 Used to trade-off between depth accuracy and maximum depth value.
 Default value `"depth_scale": 1.0` corresponds to 65.54m maximum depth and 1mm accuracy.